-(8) Each BSA 2016-2 gives the right to subscribe to one share at the fixed price of $\leq 15.01$ (issue premium included) provided that, on the day the BSA is exercised, the market value of a share shall be at least equal to $\leq 40$ .

-(9) Each BSA 2017 gives the right to subscribe to one share at the fixed price of $\leq 15.76$ (issue premium included) provided that, on the day the BSA is exercised, (i) the relevant beneficiary, when a supervisory board member, has attended at least 75% of the supervisory board meetings held during the period preceding the exercise of the warrants or, as the case may be, the date the beneficiary ceases to be part of our group and, (ii) the market value of a share shall be at least equal to $\leq 40$ .

-(10) Each BSA 2018 gives the right to subscribe to one share at the fixed price of $\leq 13.55$ (issue premium included) provided that, on the day the BSA is exercised, (i) the relevant beneficiary, when a supervisory board member, has attended at least 75% of the supervisory board meetings held during the period preceding the exercise of the warrants or, as the case may be, the date the beneficiary ceases to be part of our group, and (ii) the market value of a share shall be at least equal to $\leq 40$ .

-(11) Each BSA 2018-01 gives the right to subscribe to one share at the fixed price of $\notin$ 13.55 (issue premium included) provided that, on the day the BSA is exercised, the market value of a share shall be at least equal to $\notin$ 40.

-(12) Each BSA 2018-02 gives the right to subscribe to one share at the fixed price of $\leq 16.102$ (issue premium included) provided that, on the day the BSA is exercised, the market value of a share shall be at least equal to $\leq 40$ .

-(13) Each BSA 2019-01 gives the right to subscribe to one share at the fixed price of $\leq 11.66$ (issue premium included) provided that, on the day the BSA is exercised,

-(I) the relevant beneficiary, when a supervisory board member, has attended at least 75% of the supervisory board meetings held during the period preceding the exercise of the warrants or, as the case may be, the date the beneficiary ceases to be part of our group, and (ii) the market value of a share shall be at least equal to $\leq$ 40.

-(14) Each BSA 2020 gives the right to subscribe to one share at the fixed price of €6.59 (issue premium included) provided that, on the day the BSA is exercised, (i) the relevant beneficiary, when a supervisory board member, has attended at least 75% of the supervisory board meetings held during the period preceding the exercise of the warrants or, as the case may be, the date the beneficiary ceases to be part of our group, and (ii) the market value of a share shall be at least equal to €40.

-(15) See also "-Warrants (BSA)-Term" and "-Warrants (BSA)-Change in Control."
+- ® Each BSA 2016-2 gives the right to subscribe to one share at the fixed price of €15.01 (issue premium included) provided that, on the day the BSA is exercised, the market value of a share shall be at least equal to €40. - (9) Each BSA 2017 gives the right to subscribe to one share at the fixed price of €15.76 (issue premium included) provided that, on the day the BSA is exercised, (i) the relevant beneficiary, when a supervisory board meetings held during the period preceding the exercise of the warrants or, as the case may be, the date the beneficiary ceases to be part of our group and, (ii) the market value of a share shall be at least equal to €40. - (III) Each BSA 2018 gives the right to subscribe to one share at the fixed price of £13.55 (issue premium included) provided that, on the day the BSA is exercised, (i) the relevant beneficiary, when a supervisory board meetings held during the period preceding the exercise of the warrants or, as the case may be, the date the beneficiary ceases to be part of our group, and (iii) the market value of a share shall be at least equal to €40. - (11) Each BSA 2018-01 gives the right to subscribe to one share at the fixed price of €13.55 (issue premium included) provided that, on the day the BSA is exercised, the market value of a share shall be at least equal to €40. - (122) Each BSA 2018-02 gives the right to subscribe to one share at the fixed price of €16.102 (issue premium included) provided that, on the day the BSA is exercised, the market value of a share shall be at least equal to €40. - (13) Each BSA 2019-01 gives the right to subscribe to one share at the fixed price of €11.66 (issue premium included) provided that, on the day the BSA is exercised, - the relevant beneficiary, when a supervisory board member, has attended at least 75% of the supervisory board meetings held during the period preceding the exercise of the warrants or, as the case may be, the date the beneficiary ceases to be part of our group, and (ii) the market value of a share shall be at least equal to €40. - (44) Each BSA 2020 gives the right to subscribe to one share at the fixed price of €6.59 (issue premium included) provided that, on the day the BSA is exercised, (i) the relevant beneficiary, when a supervisory board member, has attended at least 75% of the supervisory board meetings held during the period preceding the exercise of the warrants or, as the case may be, the date the beneficiary ceases to be part of our group, and (ii) the market value of a share shall be at least equal to €40. - (15) See also "-Warrants (BSA)-Term" and "-Warrants (BSA)-Change in Control."